jrgrant/hass_ids_hyyp/README.md

 ---
 # Changelog:

+**Version 1.7.2b6**
+- Updated the API to new a FCM reconnect method which should be more reliable after internet outage

 **Version 1.7.2b2**
 - Fix an issue where FCM credetials can't be obtained.
     - Update the FCM notification system to use the Google v1 API